blue-ocean-travella/hratx41-travello/readme.md

 This project was a brief 1-week sprint where our team tried to complete an MVP for an external user **Eric Anthony**

  - Our goal is to do MVP with some additional functionality.
- - Visialy we want the application to look amazing including some features.
+ - Vissually we want the application to look amazing and include some additional features beyond MVP.

 ## What does the app do?

  - Travella is a personal travel assistant application.
- - Travella builds a unique customized travel itinerary according to the users travel dates and destination.
+ - Travella builds an unique customized travel itinerary according to the users travel dates and destination.
  - Travella is for any traveller, experience or first time traveller.
  - Travella addresses a very specific need, it customize your travel needs and give you selective options.
  - Travella assist by addressing the issues of the internet being flooded with none relevent info.
  - Travella only gives the user relevent current info.
  - Users will enter their destination and travel dates and the app does all the work for you!
  - Travella will offer you an array of options that are all categorized.
- - The user/s custom build their itinerary at a click of a buttons.
+ - Users custom build their itinerary at a click of a button.
- - The user can edit changes or delete any options choosen and easily make changes to their itinerary.
+ - User can edit changes or delete any options choosen and easily make changes to their itinerary.

 ## Tech stack